A full time, certified registered nurse provides guidance and assistance to students with problems relating to health and nutrition.

 Health Information Updates

-If there are any significant health issues, allergies, surgeries, accidents, injuries, hospitalizations, emotional issues, continuing and/or unpredictable illnesses, medication additions or changes, etc. that occur during the year, please inform the nurse directly so that appropriate measures can be taken as quickly as possible, should an emergency arise.
+If there are any significant health issues, allergies, surgeries, accidents, injuries, hospitalizations, emotional issues, continuing and/or unpredictable illnesses, positive COVID test results, medication additions or changes, etc. that occur during the year, please inform the nurse directly so that appropriate measures can be taken as quickly as possible, should an emergency arise.

 All medication to be taken at school must be brought to the nurse’s office (Ed 311.02).
 Students are not permitted to carry any medications, with the exception of inhalers and Epi-pens (see “NOTE” below).
 The following are required: